 {158}

 word.
 It seems to me that he has misunderstood me in many respects, and that he has not rightly interpreted some passages.
 A considerable portion of his pamphlet is taken up in replies to matters which are in his own thoughts, and not in the little tract; to matters he may have heard of somewhere, but for which I am by no means responsible.
-He blames the expression &#8216;apostolic churches&#8217;; I have looked for it in vain in the tract.
+He blames the expression 'apostolic churches'; I have looked for it in vain in the tract.
 He argues at great length against the idea that there are no apostles because of the sins of the church; I have never said a word, nor have I even thought, of the question.
 One more little remark: he blames me much for using unscriptural expressions, and tells me that a person who thinks with the Bible can speak with the Bible.
 I have employed as well as I could words and expressions, which presented themselves to my mind; whether the thoughts are scriptural remains the question.
-Our dear brother does not like this expression &#8216;the church dispensation,&#8217; in fact it does not appear to me very exact, but it is sufficient that everyone understands me.
+Our dear brother does not like this expression 'the church dispensation', in fact it does not appear to me very exact, but it is sufficient that everyone understands me.
 The substance of the question is what is important in my mind.
-But is it not surprising that, in the very pages where these expressions are so strongly blamed, we should find the following words, &#8216;The question is quite a different one.
-The dispensation of the new covenant subsists&#8217; (page 31 of the reply of Mr. Rochat)?
+But is it not surprising that, in the very pages where these expressions are so strongly blamed, we should find the following words, 'The question is quite a different one.
+The dispensation of the new covenant subsists' (page 31 of the reply of Mr. Rochat)?
 Where is the expression found in the word?
-Does not our brother think with the Bible in this.| I am not quite satisfied with my expression; his is perhaps more in accordance with traditional thoughts.
+Does not our brother think with the Bible in this¦.
+I am not quite satisfied with my expression; his is perhaps more in accordance with traditional thoughts.
 In that it has the advantage, and will be more easily adopted: but in what is it more scriptural?
 For my part I do not blame our brother that, in order to express his thoughts, he has chosen words which he found the best adapted for the object he had in view.
 Let him on his part also forgive my expressions.
 On a point of such great importance for all the church, such observations may be well passed over.

 There is one more thing which seems to have offended our brother.
 It is the desire so often expressed in the tract for greater humility.
 I have spoken of the tendency of the system to engender pride, but I have never spoken of individual pride.
-The pamphlet furnishes me with a very clear example of the evil I desired to specify. &#8216;If the church,&#8217; says the author (page 107), &#8216;wishes its decisions to be respected, it should
+The pamphlet furnishes me with a very clear example of the evil I desired to specify.
+'If the church', says the author (page 107), 'wishes its decisions to be respected, it should

-| I think at bottom my idea is more exact than his.
+¦I think at bottom my idea is more exact than his.

 {159}